jeffreytse/jekyll-jeffreytse-blog/_posts/2021-09-07-the-common-idiomatic-expressions-in-english.md

 - Dead of winter
   - The coldest, darkest part of winter
 - Devil's advocate
+- Dime a dozen
 - Ditto
+- Do a runner
+- Dog water
 - Don't chicken out
 - Don’t cry over spilt milk
 - Don't give up the day job